-Gluten is a protein found in wheat, rye and other grains.
-It’s what gives breads their elasticity, giving them the ability to rise when baked.
+Gluten is a protein found in wheat, rye, and other grains.
+It’s what gives bread its elasticity, giving them the ability to rise when baked.
 For people who have celiac disease or gluten intolerance, eating gluten can cause inflammation in the small intestine and damage its lining.
-This often leads to serious health problems such as anemia and osteoporosis.
-For many years it was believed that these conditions were caused by a lack of vitamins or minerals in a person’s diet, but now we know better: The real culprit is gluten!
-And so if you’re suffering from any of these conditions, it might be worth your while to cut out all foods with gluten for more than one month – just so you can see how different you feel.
-A gluten-free diet is not only for celiacs.
-Most people try it for other benefits including weight loss.
-What happens when you stop eating gluten?
-Read on to find out!
+This often leads to malabsorption of nutrients and potentially serious health problems such as anemia and osteoporosis.
+For many years it was believed that these conditions were caused by a lack of vitamins or minerals in a person’s diet, but now we know better: for some people the real culprit is gluten!
+And so if you’re suffering from any of these conditions and/or have symptoms that you think might be triggered by certain foods, it might be worth your while to talk to your doctor about being screened for celiac disease.
+A gluten-free diet is not only followed by those with celiac disease.
+Some people try it for other reasons which are not necessarily evidence-based, including weight loss.
+In this article, we’ll explore a few things that happen when a person stops eating gluten for more than a month.

 What Happens To Your Body When You Stop Eating Gluten?

-If you’ve given up gluten, chances are your inflammation levels will decrease.
-This, in turn, could allow your body to heal more quickly than it normally would on a gluten-rich diet.
+If you are intolerant to gluten and you’ve given it up, chances are your inflammation levels will decrease in your gut.
+This, in turn, could allow your body to heal in the absence of the trigger (gluten).

 Higher Energy Levels

-A gluten-free diet is going to decrease inflammation in your gut and increase metabolic activity throughout your body.
-Your energy may also spike as a result of the elimination of inflammatory foods like wheat products.
+If you have celiac disease or other gluten intolerance, a gluten-free diet is going to decrease inflammation in your gut and increase absorption of nutrients you may not have been absorbing before.
+Your energy may also spike as a result of the elimination of the foods that were causing your symptoms, which may have included fatigue.

-Most people find themselves feeling hungry more often throughout the day when they first stop eating gluten (6).
-This happens because the body is expecting to digest foods that are harder to break down, so it’s sending you signals that you need more energy.
+Some people find themselves feeling hungry more often throughout the day when they first stop eating gluten (6).
+This might happen because the body is expecting to digest foods that are harder to break down, so it’s sending you signals that you need more energy.

 After going gluten-free, many people experience frequent constipation (3).
 This happens for a few reasons:

-- Your body is adjusting to a life without inflammatory foods and taking the time to find new ways to digest substances that were previously hard to break down.
+- Your body is adjusting to a life without an autoimmune response to certain foods and taking the time to find balance in normal functioning.

 - You may have been experiencing gluten-related digestive issues that haven’t gone away completely after going gluten free – possibly leading you to be more irregular than usual.

-Whatever the case, adding more fruits, vegetables and whole grains to your diet can help increase fiber intake and decrease constipation.
-Fiber is a wonderful food that helps move the digestive system along, so make sure you’re eating plenty of it (8).
+Whatever the case, adding more fruits, vegetables and whole (gluten-free) grains to your diet can help increase fiber intake and decrease constipation.
+Fiber is a wonderful nutrient that helps move the digestive system along, so make sure you’re eating plenty of it (8).

 Why Is A Gluten Free Diet Necessary?